-In this article has been mentioned only one from many possibilities of using the comparative method in the Church History.
-Only the main points of the research, in which the author want to compare three non-Catholic Churches in a specific time and area, were outlined.
+This article has mentioned only one of many possibilities to compare method in the Church History.
+Only the main points of the research, in which the author wants to compare three non-Catholic Churches in a specific time and area, were outlined.
 This research can bring new knowledge about relationships between Churches, their position in the first Czechoslovak Republic and primarily about their usage of the Czech nationalism for their own purposes.
-In conclusion is good to remind that almost everything that researchers want can be compared, but it cannot be forgotten to set appropriate criteria.
+In conclusion, is good to remind that almost everything that researchers want can be compared, though it is necessary to set appropriate criteria.
 Without this step, only parallel stories will be told without comparing them.